aarong/feedme-transport-ws/DEV.md

 The intention is to support Node and NPM back as far as realistically possible.

-For a development install, the binding dependency constraint is that Eslint requires Node 6+, but package-lock.json is only supported by NPM 5+, which comes with Node 8+.
-Develop on Node 8+ and NPM 5+ to ensure that the repo has package-lock.json, and rely on Travis to test on Node 6.
-The Node 6 build is published to NPM, as it should be compatible with later versions of Node.
+For a development install, the binding dependency constraint is that Webpack and babel-loader require Node 8+.
+Also, package-lock.json is only supported by NPM 5+, which comes with Node 8+.
+So develop and build on Node 8+ and NPM 5+.

-Since production installs run code transpiled for Node 6, there is no guarantee that they will support earlier versions of Node even though there are far fewer dependency-related version constraints.
+Although the library needs to be developed and built on Node 8+, its production dependencies are more lenient and can be run on Node 6+, which is verified on the Travis build.

 ## NPM Scripts